apeskinian/p3_watch-o-matic/README.md

 ![screenshot](documentation/lucid/wom_lucid.png)

-To follow best practice, a flowchart was created for the app's logic, and mapped out before coding began using a free version of [Mermaid](https://www.mermaidchart.com/)
+I also made an interactive version of the flowchart using a free version of [Mermaid](https://www.mermaidchart.com/)

-Below is the flowchart of the main process of this Python program.
+Below is the mermaid flowchart of the main process of this Python program.
 It shows the entire cycle of the program.

 ```mermaid
 ---